 I am a fellow sufferer as a result of losing my terminal ileum.
 (I had an ileostomy back in October 2010.
 Full story in my free to download book!).
 Before the operation I was offered the chance to take part in an Enhanced Recovery Scheme at one of the top London hospitals.
 Part of the ethos behind this regime is to fully inform the patient of what will happen at all stages of the process – pre-op, during the hospital stay and beyond.
 Was I told about BAM before the operation?
 I’d have to answer “maybe” and this brings us to the point of this post.
 Let me explain….

 I was expecting my digestive system to function normally after the surgery.
 The Enhanced Recovery Nurse and the surgeon had told me that absorption of vitamins and salts would be much reduced as I would no longer have a terminal ileum.
 If someone told you that your body wouldn’t absorb salts properly what would you take that to mean?
 I took it at face value, I would need to up my intake of salt (sodium chloride) to compensate and take supplemental vitamins.
 I didn’t see the need to question the statement as it seemed very clear.
 Maybe I should have been more curious as I left hospital with a long term prescription for 12 Imodium capsules per day.

-In fact it took four years before I underwent a SeHCAT scan and was diagnosed with BAM (4 years after the ileostomy) that I found it has an alternative name “Bile SALT Malabsorption”.
+In fact it took four years before I underwent a SeHCAT scan and was diagnosed with severe BAM.
+It was then that I discovered it has an alternative name “Bile SALT Malabsorption”.
 Suddenly the comment about not absorbing “salt” took on another meaning.
 You can see the problem.

 This is where Donald Rumsfeld comes in.
 I heard what the Enhanced Recovery Nurse and the surgeon told me; I understood what the words meant to me; but didn’t appreciate what the words meant to them.
 From their point of view – they were using their everyday, medical terms to describe a likely problem to a patient.